 Medicare's Extra Help Program | Wellcare Nebraska

-Applying for Extra Help is easy.
-Just complete the Social Security’s application for the Medicare Extra Help program in the following ways.
+If you don’t automatically qualify for Extra Help, you can apply at any time.
+You’ll need to complete Social Security’s application for the Medicare Extra Help program in one of the following ways.